chrismatthews939/DataEng-Learning-Journal/2. Databases and Data Lakes/Topic-5-NoSQL-Fundamentals.md

 https://www.mongodb.com/docs/manual/reference/operator/query/lt/
 ![MongoDB Ref Docs](https://www.mongodb.com/docs/manual/reference/operator/query/lt/ )

+### Redis
+**Redis** is a very popular in-memory key-value database It's really fast because it reads from memory not storage.

+Values can be strings, lists and sets.

+Because it's in RAM it's limited to how much is can store.

+It's used for data that needs to be read and written very quickly

+Drawbacks:
+- Merges to different tables are difficult
+- Having no schema makes it hard to understand the data
+- Not stored in a normalised way
+- Not ideal for reporting.
+SQL is better for complex queries

+Services like Spotify for example use column based NoSQL databases because it won't store the things it doesn't need, as opposed to a SQL database that will have NULL values and capture everything.

+Recommenders systems in telecoms or supermarkets use graph based databases to link what products tend to be purchased with others.

+**NLP Pipelines**
+Natural language processing

+Something like analysing Amazon reviews to add some labels would use this

 ## Topic 5 Reflections
-Do some research into where we have NoSQL in our processes/pipelines
+Do some research into where we have NoSQL in our processes/pipelines I'll practice using some of these NoSQL databases